Picture by Oleg Burdzenia

 Directed by Małgorzata Kozera

-Faces of Agata is an award-winning documentary exploring themes of suffering, resilience, and transformation through the lived experience of its subject.
-Premiering at the Krakow Film Festival (2023), the film received the Golden Hobby-Horse Award for Best Documentary over 30 minutes and has since been recognized with numerous awards and nominations internationally.
+Premiering at the Krakow Film Festival (2023), it received the Golden Hobby‑Horse Award for Best Documentary over 30 minutes and has since earned numerous international awards and nominations.